goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 Ok.
 Lets now see how the security tool represents the permissions for a certain context level and Interface.

-The `getPermissionSettingsForAllViews` method takes a tuple of interfaces as an argument to determine what views registered at this context level.
+The 'getPermissionSettingsForAllViews' method takes a tuple of interfaces as an argument to determine what views registered at this context level.

 Since nothing should be registerd for only zope.interface.Interface we should recieve an empty set, of permissions, roles and groups.

     >>> folder1.getPermissionSettingsForAllViews(zope.interface.Interface)
     [{}, {}, set([])]